-- A. No person convicted of a felony shall be eligible for appointment to the CPRB. - B. Complaints against an officer must be signed and sworn by a person with personal knowledge of the incident and language will be included in the CPRB Ordinance that false complaints shall be subject to prosecution. - C. The Ordinance adopted may contain a mediation provision for individual complaints, but the participation of any officer is optional. - D. The Police Department's investigation and final determination shall be completed prior to any CPRB consideration of a complaint filed by a member of the public. - E. The CPRB will not conduct independent third party investigations of an officer's conduct.
-Inquiries and concerns of the CPRB will be addressed by the Chief of Police or his designee.
+- A. No person convicted of a felony shall be eligible for appointment to the CPRB. - B. The Ordinance adopted may contain a mediation provision for individual complaints, but the participation of any officer is optional. - C. The Police Department's investigation and final determination shall be completed prior to any CPRB consideration of a complaint filed by a member of the public. - D. The CPRB will not conduct independent third party investigations of an officer's conduct.
+Inquiries and concerns of the CPRB will be addressed by the Chief of Police or their designee.